knightspore/scumboy69/content/pages/about.md

 ---
 title: About Scumboy
-press: Scum in the Press
+subtitle: Scum in the Press
 ---

 ‘SCUM BOY.
 TRANS 3D Artist.
 Motion Graphic Designer’.
 These are the descriptors that are shared on Scum Boy’s Instagram profile.
 With a distinct style dominated by pastel colours, detached body parts and mannequin-like figures, Scum Boy plays with branding and pop culture references, while building a 3D queer world.